dotnet-foundation/announcements/README.md

 ## Process

 Since this repository is for announcements only, we do not accept issues or PRs on this repository.
-Furthermore, we'll usually not close any issues either.
-We will, however, close issues that have become invalid as we changed our mind and didn't end up implementing or shipping it.

-Not closing issues has the following advantages:

-* You can distinguish between what's not true (retracted) and what's just old
-* You can easily search the announcements and filter without having to consider closed issues
+Open issues signify open discussions.
+We will close issues once the discussion is no longer active.

 ## Receiving Notifications